DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ## Important

-**Please read the Section One: Preparation carefully**
+**Please read Section One: Preparation carefully**

 ## Section One: Preparation

 ### Step1.1.
 Get the `gdx` Executable

 Use the [link here](https://forms.gle/ymb8XKUVKAo2fuTc9) to submit the DxChain Testnet3.0 Test Node Application.
-When we received and reviewed your application, a download link will be sent to your email address.
+When we have received and reviewed your application, a download link will be sent to your email address.
 Download the executable using the link provided and rename it to `gdx`.
-Then open the terminal.
+Then, open the terminal.

 **NOTE: the executable downloaded only supports 64bit operating system**

 ### Step1.2.
 Executable Relocation

 Create the `bin` folder under the home directory and place the `gdx` executable under it.
-To create the folder under the home directory, typing the following command in the terminal.
+To create the folder under the home directory, type the following command in the terminal.

 ```shell
 $ mkdir ~/bin